Antonio

 Shakespeare Retold (Modern Verse)

-Quote Analysis: Antonio's first sustained line to Sebastian, and a piece of language that has, by modern critical consensus, no obvious heterosexual analogue elsewhere in the play.
-The construction — "murder me for my love" — equates being sent away with being killed, and the request to "be your servant" places Antonio in a position of voluntary subordination.
+Quote Analysis: Antonio's first sustained line to Sebastian, and a piece of language with no obvious equivalent elsewhere in the play.
+The construction – "murder me for my love" – equates being sent away with being killed, and the request to "be your servant" places Antonio in a position of voluntary subordination.
 The line is hyperbolic by ordinary standards and exact by his.
 He is asking, in fifteen words, to organise his life around Sebastian's, and offering to absorb whatever cost that organisation requires.

 Shakespeare Retold (Modern Verse)